Iterated function: Definition

 where id_{X} is the identity function on X and (f g)(x) = f (g(x)) denotes function composition.
-This notation has been traced to and John Frederick William Herschel in 1813.
+This notation has been traced to John Frederick William Herschel in 1813.
 Herschel credited Hans Heinrich Bürmann for it, but without giving a specific reference to the work of Bürmann, which remains undiscovered.

 Because the notation f ^{n} may refer to both iteration (composition) of the function f or exponentiation of the function f (the latter is commonly used in trigonometry), some mathematicians choose to use ∘ to denote the compositional meaning, writing f(x) for the n-th iterate of the function f(x), as in, for example, f(x) meaning f(f(f(x))).
 For the same purpose, f ^{[n]}(x) was used by Benjamin Peirce whereas Alfred Pringsheim and Jules Molk suggested f(x) instead.